 You should set your target audience based on various demographic, geographic, and psychographic factors.
-It’s also advisable to create buyer personas among your target audience.
+It’s also advisable to create buyer personas among your target audience and analyze your sales process.
 As a result, you’ll be able to customize your content even further for each persona.

 2. Create High-Quality Content

 Content forms the base of any sales and marketing strategy, and the same stands true for a Facebook sales funnel.

 You’ll need to work with your marketing team to create segmented content that can appeal to each buyer persona.
 It could be a blog post, video, image, or even a slideshow.
 But what matters is that it should be of high-quality and must be relevant to the interests of your buyer persona.